torjusn/intro_to_classification/neural_net/README.md

 $$
 max(0, z)
 $$
 It is 0 for negative input and mirrors its input above 0.
-As shown in the image below it is piece-wise linear but not in the transition at 0, which makes it able to approximate non-linear functions .
+As shown in the image below it is piece-wise linear but not in the transition at 0, which makes it able to approximate non-linear functions.
 ![relu](relu.png)

 ## In Pytorch